Camphorweed

 Exposure: Full sun

-Growth habit: up to 3’+ tall with 10–20’+ spread
+Growth habit: Up to 3’+ tall with 10–20’+ spread

-Propagation: Seeds
+Propagation: Seed

 Garden tips: Camphorweed is often overlooked as a desirable landscape plant, as it can become weedy in appearance and habit.
 It is, however, incredibly tolerant of varied and harsh conditions.
 It can be propagated by seeds, which should be collected when the flower heads appear brown and “fuzzy.”
 It readily self-sows.